Generalized Complexity Distances and Non-Invertible Symmetries: Quantum Gates and Non-Invertible Symmetries

 where as mentioned in the introduction, the $N^{k}_{ij}$ can themselves be non-trivial path integrals over (possibly lower-dimensional) TFTs.
 Especially in the case of $D > 2$ QFTs, much of the non-trivial structure present in fusion rules is concentrated on lower-dimensional strata, i.e., the fusion rules primarily involve ``condensation defects'' (see e.g., \cite{Gaiotto:2019xmp, Roumpedakis:2022aik}).

-For our purposes, the appearance of a suitable path integral phase means intuitively that the operators of line (\ref{eq:Ndef}) can always be interpreted as a sum over unitary operators with real, positive weights.
+For our purposes, the appearance of a suitable path integral phase means intuitively that the operators of line (\ref{eq:Ndef}) can always be interpreted as a sum over unitary operators with real, positive weights which sum to one.
 This is actually to be expected since for \textit{any} bounded operator acting on a $C^{\ast}$ algebra, there is a corresponding decomposition into a weighted sum of unitary operators belonging to the \textit{same} $C^{\ast}$ algebra.
 Indeed, from \cite{Pedersen1985}, we have that for an operator $A$ with $\vert \vert A \vert \vert \leq 1 - 2d^{-1}$, and $d \in \mathbb{N}$, then there exist unitary operators $U_1,...,U_d$ such that:

-Observe that for any bounded operator, we can always rescale the norm, so this is a rather general result.\footnote{If we drop the restriction that all of the unitary operators belong to the same $C^{\ast}$ algebra, and rather just belong to some possibly bigger $C^{\ast}$ algebra, then an economical way to proceed is to first observe that we can present $A$ as a sum of operators:
+Observe that for any bounded operator, we can always rescale the norm, so this is a rather general result.\footnote{Let us present an illustrative example of a weighted average.
+Consider a bounded operator $A$ of a $C^{\ast}$ algebra.
+Observe that we can present $A$ as: